The most beautiful film music to play on the piano

 9. The Pianist: Nocturne No. 20 - Frederic Chopin

 Directed by Roman Polanski and released in 2002, the film The Pianist is inspired by the autobiography The Pianist: The Extraordinary True Story of One Man's Survival in Warsaw.

 It is the shattering story of the Polish Jewish radio pianist Wladyslaw Szpilman - performed on-screen by the American actor Adrien Brody - who undertakes a difficult journey through the Warsaw ghetto, after having lost contact with his family during the Second World War.

-To illustrate the sombre themes of Polanski's film, they needed a soundtrack which was both tender and melancholy.
+To illustrate the somber themes of Polanski's film, they needed a soundtrack that was both tender and melancholy.
 Szpilman was a lover of Chopin's music, the same as the Polish classical pianist Janusz Olejniczak, who on this occasion performed a multitude of the composer's masterpieces for the album of the soundtrack.

 Having finished sixteenth in the International Chopin Piano Competition in Warsaw in 1970, he was the ideal person to bring to life the musical talent of the brilliant pianist Wladyslaw Szpilman.